JakeRoggenbuck/kronicler/README.md

 View Kronicler on [UseKronicler.com](https://usekronicler.com), [PyPi.org](https://pypi.org/project/kronicler), [Crates.io](https://crates.io/crates/kronicler) and [GitHub](https://github.com/JakeRoggenbuck/kronicler).

 > [!IMPORTANT]
 > Kronicler is still early in development.
+I'd appreciate any feedback to help make kronicler more useful for you!

 ## Benefits of using Kronicler